Plan R 4: Background

-The British and the French strategy was to use the Winter War, the invasion by the Soviet Union that has begun on 30 November 1939 as an excuse for seizing the Swedish ore fields in the north and the Norwegian harbours through which it was shipped to Germany.
+The British and the French strategy was to use the Winter War, the invasion of Finland by the Soviet Union that had begun on 30 November 1939, as an excuse for seizing the Swedish ore fields in the north and the Norwegian harbours through which it was shipped to Germany.
 The plan was to get Norwegian and Swedish permission to send an expeditionary force to Finland across Sápmi, ostensibly to help the Finns.
 Once there, they were to take control of Swedish harbours and mines, occupy cities such as Gävle and Luleå, ending German access to Swedish ore and presenting Norway and Sweden with a fait accompli.
 Because of the danger of Allied or German occupation and of the war being waged on their territory, the Swedes and the Norwegians refused the transit requests.

 The Germans, aware of the danger, were making plans for an invasion of Norway to protect their supply of iron ore.
 The Altmark Incident of 16 February 1940 convinced Hitler that the Allies would not respect Norwegian neutrality and he ordered the plans for an invasion hastened.
 The Scandinavian reluctance to allow Allied troops on their territory baulked the original Allied plan for using aid to Finland as a pretext for sending troops but on 12 March, the Allies decided to try a "semi-peaceable" invasion instead.
 Troops were to be landed in Norway and were to move into Sweden to capture the Swedish mines but if serious military resistance from the Norwegians was encountered, the Allies were not to press the issue.
 Finland sued for peace on 13 March and the revised version of the plan had to be abandoned.
 Faced with this, the Allied instead began work on Plan R 4.

 The Germans knew something of the Allied plans.
 Intercepted radio traffic showed that Allied transport groups had been readied.
 Later interceptions informed Germany that the Allies had abandoned the plan and redeployed their forces.
 Adolf Hitler feared that the Allies would launch their invasion sooner or later and 9 April was set as the date of Operation Weserübung, the German attack on Denmark and Norway.

 Plan

-Britain had two parallel plans, Operation Wilfred and Plan R 4.

 Operation Wilfred

-Operation Wilfred, set to commence on 5 April (but delayed to 8 April), was a British naval operation intending to place two minefields inside Norwegian territorial waters already.
+Operation Wilfred, set to commence on 5 April (but delayed to 8 April) was a British naval operation intending to place two minefields inside Norwegian territorial waters already.
 Ships carrying ore would have to sail into international waters and run the gauntlet of the Royal Navy, which could prevent the transport of Swedish iron ore to Germany.
 The Norwegian and the Swedish governments were to be publicly informed some days beforehand and to be accused of inability to uphold their neutrality.